Assistant Dean of College of Humanities and Social Sciences, Director of the Criminal Justice Graduate Program

 2. When the prospective student applies for the program, is accepted and registers for class, the graduate school will notify the program director that the new student is registered.

-3. The current student will then be notified and will receive a textbook voucher to purchase books for the CSU Bookstore for the upcoming semester
+3. The current student will then be notified and will receive a textbook voucher to purchase books from the Campus Store for the upcoming semester

 If you have any questions, please contact Dr. Gary Metts at 843-863-7330 or by email.